-This Meatballs & Mashed Potatoes meal is straight up comfort food.
-The rich gravy brings it all together for one satisfying meal.
+These Meatballs & Mashed Potatoes are straight up comfort food.
+Easy to make meatballs on a bed of creamy mashed potatoes and a rich gravy that brings it all together for one satisfying meal.

 Ingredients You’ll Need